This Week is All About You

 Today, fraudsters target many of their victims online.
 From social media sites to email accounts, online banking and bill pay – criminals have many avenues to choose from.

-Fun fact: IBM estimated that more than half of all emails received in 2017 were spam.
+Fun fact: Talos Intelligence estimates that over 87% of emails sent worldwide in 2019 is spam.
 Messaging platforms like email, Facebook Messenger and Apple iMessage are especially vulnerable to phishing attacks meant to capture personal and financial information.

 Your personal and financial information are not the only items caught in the crossfire.
 Phishing can look like a fake notification from your bank, or a malicious link unknowingly shared by a friend on social media.
 Malware, or malicious software, can also be attached to phishing messages – causing damage to the device itself.
 In fact, IBM noted a significant increase in malware phishing attacks since March 2016.